 update-alternatives --set php /usr/bin/php8.1

-Similarly, To set PHP 8.0 as the default, run:
+Similarly, to set PHP 8.0 as the default, run:

 update-alternatives --set php /usr/bin/php8.0